Dissipative particle systems on expanders: Hitting moving targets

 Throughout, the true and fake populations both have $\Theta(n)$ particles (by persistence), so both take $\Theta(n\log n)$ steps during the mixing phase.
 (Using the assumption that the speeds are fixed independently of $n$; henceforth this will not be explicitly mentioned.)
 Also, by any time $t = \Omega(n\log n)$, with high probability each fake particle takes $\Theta(\log n)$ steps.
 Conditional on the initial locations of the fake particles, and the number of random walk steps each has taken, all being $\Theta(\log n)$, their locations are independent random variables and approximately uniform in the sense of \eqref{prob-bounds}.

 Next we let $\eps = z\alpha/3$, with $z>0$ being a lower bound on the probability that a type $x$ particle will have an effective reaction with a visible paired type $A$ particle when it arrives at a site containing such a particle.
 We claim that for some $\eta>0$, with high probability at each time $t$ with $\Omega(n\log n) = t = O(n^2)$, any set of $\eps n$ paired type $A$ particles occupies at least $\eta n$ vertices.
 To see this, first note by \eqref{prob-bounds} each paired particle is at any given site with probability at most $2/n$, independently given the above conditioning.
-Let $E_t$ be the event that there is some subset of $\eps n$ of the original paired particles and some set of $\eta n$ vertices such that all those particles are in those sites at time $t$.
+Let $E_t$ be the event that there is some set of $\eta n$ vertices that includes the locations at time $t$ of at least $\eps n$ particles.
 Then

 for $\eta$ sufficiently small.
 The claim follows by a union bound over $t$.

 Now we will consider the elimination of type $x$, via the Moving Target Lemma.
 We will show that this occurs with high probability and in expectation by time $T_2 = K_2 n\log n$, for some large constant $K_2$.
 Fix any particle $i$ of type $x$.
 We consider the particle system up to the stopping time $\tau$ which is the minimum of $T_2$ and the time at which $i$ undergoes an effective reaction.
 Thus $i$ has not yet undergone an effective reaction before time $\tau$.
 We need to bound $\prob{\tau=T_2}$.
 We reveal (a) which particle moves at each time step and (b) all movements and reactions not involving $i$; thus the only remaining randomness is in the random walk and reactions of $i$.
 We associate to every visible paired type $A$ particle $j$ independent Bernoulli random variables $Z_j$ with probability $z>0$, which we couple to the process so that if $i$ meets $j$ and this has not previously occurred and $Z_j=1$ then an effective reaction occurs.
 By Chernoff bounds, with high probability at all times $t$ with $\Omega(n\log n) = t = O(n^2)$ there is some set of $\eps n$ paired type $A$ particles $j$ each having $Z_j = 1$.
 By the previous claim, we can assume that these occupy at least $\eta n$ vertices.